Happy Earth Day! Are you a lover of green recipes?

 1/2 T. olive oil

-In a small container, stir the ground flax seed with the warm water and oil.
+- In a small container, stir the ground flaxseed with warm water and oil.
 Allow it to thicken for 5 minutes.

-When it's done, add your favorite toppings - pesto, olives - you name it!
+- When it’s done, add your favourite toppings - pesto, olives - you name it!
 Bake it for another 15-20 minutes.

 I hope that you enjoy my green recipes; let me know how they turn out!